kamalarieff/instahome/README.md

 ### Ideology

-The rules are stored in the back end API.
+The rules are stored in the back end API (note that there are two implementation of the back end part, one in express and the other in NestJS).
 This part is the only tight coupling where the back end has to send a specific type of response in order for the front end to build the rules object.

 To understand what I mean, check out the tests from this file `packages/frontend/src/utils/engine/__tests__/rules.spec.js`.